1. EXPECTED CONDUCT

 1. THE PURPOSE OF THIS POLICY

 Regent College is a community of people who have come together for study, work, and worship.
 It is a Christian community, in which we seek to honour and uphold the dignity of all people as created in God's image.
-This policy is meant to address those occasions when a member of this community fails to meet that standard by bullying, harassing or discriminating against another member of this community.
-The College considers bullying, harassment and discrimination serious offenses, subject to a range of disciplinary measures.
+This policy is meant to address those occasions when a member of this community fails to meet that standard by bullying, harassing, or discriminating against another member of this community.
+The College considers bullying, harassment, and discrimination serious offences, subject to a range of disciplinary measures.

 2. DEFINITION OF DISCRIMINATION

-(d) have no bone fide or reasonable justification.
+- have no bona fide or reasonable justification.

 Examples of Discrimination